repassa/spree-commentable-products/README.md

 This gem provides a commentary system for products where the customers can comment inside product's page (if logged in) and allow the seller to reply back this comment.
+For the moment this gem doesn't provide a way to reply from inside user's dashboard, but this is a roadmap feature and will implemented in the future.

 # Spree versions support